hnguyentt/hnguyentt.github.io/_posts/2021-09-09-Increase-VM-Partition.md

 last_modified_on: 2021-09-09
 ---

-Virtual machine has a limited partitions for `/`, `/root`, and `/tmp`.
+Virtual machine has a limited partition for `/`, `/root`, and `/tmp`.
 When building Singularity images, this error can occur:
 `No space left on device`

 There are two proposed ways to fix the problem: